int3grate/security_week_ics_2024/README.md

 - **cpa_attack** : contains traces and text-in data collected from a real device performing AES encryption.
 Finish the script to recover the key.

-- **compression_oracle** / **padding_oracle** : contains the code for an example of a vulnerable function and the start of an attack script you can complete to try the attack yourself.
+- **compression_oracle** / **padding_oracle** : contains the code for an example of a vulnerable function and the start of an attack script you can complete to try the attack yourself against a live target (available for one week after conference).
+Solutions and dockerfile for hosting the challenges yourself will be provided a week after conference.

 ## Resources